hoffmanc/linked_in_archive_to_resume/README.md

 -----------

 I dislike maintaining my resume, after going through the trouble of maintaining my LinkedIn profile.
 So, why not kill two birds with one stone?
-So, I wrote this bit of code as an attempt to accomplish this goal.
+I wrote this bit of code as an attempt to accomplish this goal.

 Installation